 Before we began, I talked to the Hooligans about the significance of Earth Day.
 We looked at a coffee table book that I have, called Heaven and Earth, which is filled with gorgeous photographs that are taken either through a microscope or a telescope.
 We studied the way Earth looks from outer-space, noting the greens, blues and whites, and talking about what each colour might represent.

-They brushed a layer of white glue onto their circles, and then stuck down their squares of tissue paper.
-Some chose to lay their squares of tissue flat, while some chose to crumple their squares before sticking them down.
+The kids brushed a layer of white glue onto their circles, and then stuck down their squares of tissue paper.
+Some chose to lay their squares of tissue flat, and others crumpled their tissue paper before sticking them down.

 When their projects were dry, I asked the hooligans to think about what we had discussed earlier, and to name a few things they could do to help protect our planet and keep it healthy, and I wrote each hooligan’s answers on the back of his or her project.